-As of 31 December 2020, the Group's bank borrowings were secured by trade receivables of RMB135.9 million; fixed assets of RMB2,353.1 million; and the entire equity in New Gullen Range Wind Farm Pty Ltd. and Gullen Solar Pty Ltd., which was pledged to National Australia Bank.
+As of 31 December 2021, the Group's bank borrowings were secured by trade receivables of RMB1,426.2 million; fixed assets of RMB3,683.4 million; the entire equity in New Gullen Range Wind Farm Pty Ltd. and Gullen Solar Pty Ltd., which was pledged to National Australia Bank ("NAB") in Australia in connection with the loan facilities granted by NAB and the entire enquity in Ningxia Boyang New Energy Co., Ltd. and Ningxia Kaiyang New Energy Co., Ltd., which was pledged to National Development Bank ("NDB") in China in connection with the loans granted by NDB.